DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 You could make a whole trip just visiting locations for Game of Thrones in Andalucia, with places such as Mesa Roldán Tower, The Alcazaba of Almeria, and the Osuna Bullring being some of the main points of interest.

-And did you know that the city of Almeria itself has been the place for not only Westerns but also the James Bond movie Never Say Never Again (1983) starring Sean Connery?
+Did you know that the city of Almeria has been the setting for Westerns and the James Bond movie Never Say Never Again (1983) starring Sean Connery?

 I’ve only scratched the surface of Andalucia, but I can see why all kinds of directors take to this fascinating landscape.
-I hope to visit more of these places and walk in the footsteps of the actors – whom I envy – the next time I go there.
+The next time I go there, I hope to visit more of these places and walk in the footsteps of the actors I envy.